hapax/hapax.github.io/assets/chuzenji.md

 Although my window faces the lake, visibility is limited to the terraced dwellings between the back and mainstreets; it looks like the town has floated into the stratosphere.
-Descending again, a toddler has appeared on the counter, and with a smile of inexpressible joy at his act of mimicry, hands me a set of random keys.
+Descending again, a toddler has appeared miraculously on the counter, and with a smile of inexpressible joy at his act of mimicry, hands me a set of random keys.
 My host materialises again to recover toddler and keys, bowing apologies, but not entirely suppressing a smile of her own;